AscendingPassage.com HOME PAGE.

 Pharaonic Egypt was really tending, in spite of some revolts, towards

-After Seti I. and the Ramses had built, in honour of Amen, this
+After Seti and the Ramesses had built, in honor of Amun, this

 temple, which, beyond all doubt, is the grandest and most durable in